RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

     + If you get a glitched screen, [follow this troubleshooting guide](troubleshooting#ts_safe_a9lh_screen)
   + Press (Select) to Full Install
   + The installer will now install arm9loaderhax on your device (this is very fast)
-  + Shut down your console (if you have to forcibly power it off, [please report this bug!](https://github.com/AuroraWright/SafeA9LHInstaller/issues))
+  + Shut down your console (if you have to forcibly power it off, [please report this bug!](https://github.com/AuroraWright/SafeA9LHInstaller/issues) and include all `a9lh` and `SafeA9LHInstaller` files in the report)

 ##### Section III - Configuring Luma3DS